marksutton/EART40003-Programming-for-Geoscientists/conditions.md

 * Missing off a variable name in second condition of an and/or.
 This is a very common ‘rookie’ error, because in English, `a>10 or <0` makes perfect sense.
 It doesn’t to Python.
 You need a > 10 or a < 0.
 * Misunderstanding order of evaluation of complex conditions – see above – use brackets to control it, don’t assume you know which order things happen in.
 * Mixing types in an illegal way, e.g. `a < 5` is illegal if a is a string
 * Trying to do precise (\=\= or !\=) comparisons with floating point (i.e. non-integer) numbers.
 These don’t always work.
-This is a counterintuitive and complex issue, which we will cover properly next week.
-Ignore for now… but keep it at the back of your mind.
+This is a counterintuitive and complex issue, and relates to the way in which floating point numbers are stored.
+The simple rule is - avoid checking equality with floating point.